Gisela Lange Music Centre

-The teacher should inform the parents by phone or in person about the progress of the learner at least once a term.
-The orange GLMZ notebooks (R10 each) should be used by all lerners and teachers to document the lessons.
+The teacher will inform the parents by phone or in person about the progress of the learner at least once a term.
+The orange GLMZ notebooks (R10 each) should be used by all learners and teachers to document the lessons.
 A half-year short report will be written into the orange book.
 The end of year report will be issued on a pre-printed GLMZ form.

 Music theory and aural training

-Theory and aural training classes are not compulsory, but highly recommended, especially in the case of learners who have only one lesson a week.
-By the time a learner is at an instrumental Grade II level, he will be advised to attend a separate theory class at the discretion of the instrumental teacher.
+Theory and aural training classes are not compulsory however, they are highly recommended, especially for learners who have only one lesson per week.
+By the time a learner is at an instrumental Grade II level, s/he will be advised to attend a separate theory class at the discretion of the instrumental teacher.

 The examinations are done on a voluntary basis.
 Please discuss the need and wish of participation in an examination with the teacher before submitting the learner for an examination.
 In some cases skipping grades is an option.
 Please ask your teacher for all related information regarding costs (entrance fee, accompanying musician, materials etc.) related to the examinations well beforehand.
 Learners can be entered for appropriate external examinations of Trinity‐Guildhall – London, or the Associated Board of the Royal Schools of Music – London at the lecturer’s discretion.
 Instrumental accompaniments for exams and performances will be for the parent’s own account.